TWBug/GoldCardHenge/content/application/_index.en.md

 {{< base >}}
 Note:

 * The Taiwan Employment Gold Card can take up to 21-working days before arriving at the overseas missions.
-If you would like to come to Taiwan as soon as possible while abroad, please choose to pick up the Gold Card in Taiwan. 領取方式的詳細說明在申請步驟三。
+If you would like to come to Taiwan as soon as possible while abroad, please choose to pick up the Gold Card in Taiwan.
+For detailed instructions to pick up your Gold Card, please refer to Step 3.
 {{< /base >}}

 {{< teaser prefix="3." >}}